 Situated on Wenham Common, Wenham Town Hall is a wood-framed structure built in 1842.
-The building had been modified often enough that major structural and water infiltration issues developed and needed to be resolved.
+Years of modifications to the building resulted in major structural and water infiltration issues.
 Johnson Roberts Associates addressed these issues as part of an overall renovation and restoration of the building.

 The new Wenham Police Station is on an adjacent site and provides 5,000 square feet of space.